emacs-helm/helm/.github/issue_template.md

 ## IMPORTANT NOTE:

-If you are using a Unix or GNU-Linux system there is no excuses to not use `emacs-helm.sh` to reproduce your bug in 99% of the cases.
+Helm is providing a script named `emacs-helm.sh` which allows running Helm in a neutral environment with only helm installed with minimal settings.
+When possible it is important to use it to reproduce your helm bugs to ensure no other package is interfering.
+To run it, just cd to the directory where helm is installed and call ./emacs-helm.sh.

+Thanks.